kgodden/buffon_needle/README.md

 A description of the Buffon's Needle problem can be found here: https://en.wikipedia.org/wiki/Buffon%27s_needle_problem

 Later when I learned about Monte Carlo simulation in University I thought that Buffon's Needle was a perfect candidate.
 I fairly quickly wrote some code and got a reasonably satisfactory estimate for Pi.
-However one thing didn't seem right to me, my code referenced the value of Pi as part of it's calculations - this annoyed me as it was supposed to be estimating the value of Pi in the first place!
+However one thing didn't seem right to me, my code referenced the value of Pi as part of it's calculations - this annoyed me as it was supposed to be estimating the value of Pi in the first place (in a way its self-referential)

 I looked at other simulations that I could find on-line and they all either referenced Pi or used the trigonometry functions!